Vampetaço: 2025

-On 11 February, the satirical journal Sensacionalista, similar to the US journal The Onion, wrote an article affirming that the Brazilian steel bars exported to the United States would contain a vampetaço after the Donald Trump administration announced 25% taxes on Brazilian steel and aluminium.
+On 11 February, the satirical journal Sensacionalista wrote an article affirming that the Brazilian steel bars exported to the United States would contain a vampetaço after the Donald Trump administration announced 25% taxes on Brazilian steel and aluminium.

 On 10 July, after U.S. president Donald Trump announced the imposition of high tariffs ("tarifaço") of 50% on imports from Brazil, Brazilians protested with a vampetaço, memes, AI-generated media, and replies both nationalistic and defending BRICS, on X (formerly Twitter) and on Instagram, leading the profile on the latter to restrict comments.
 Amongst the phrases censoring Vampeta's penis were references to Donald Trump being on Jeffrey Epstein client list; Trumpist actor Rob Schneider was also targeted by vampetaços for defending the American president, and the White House was also flooded with e-mails with memes and pictures of Vampeta.
 The satirical news outlet Sensacionalista published an article stating that "vampetaço" was chosen as the word of the year by the Oxford Dictionary.
 Over the following week, the Office of the United States Trade Representative (USTR) then opened an investigation against a number of Brazil's commercial practices, in particular the electronic payment system Pix (among other topics), which culminated in more waves of similar protests starting on July 16, including yet more vampetaços.
 The US Embassy in Brazil was also targeted with vampetaços for the statement of their interest on Brazil's rare-earth elements and that Brazilian Supreme Federal Court Minister Alexandre de Moraes has been persecuting Jair Bolsonaro and censoring the American freedom of speech.
 On 30 July, the Secretary of State Marco Rubio suffered a vampetaço for including Alexandre de Moraes on the Magnitsky Law.

 On August, Haleon created an advertisement campaign where Vampeta and Craque Neto asked viewers to send a vampetaço with edited versions of the pictures containing the anti-inflammatory medicine CataflamPRO to supporters of relegated soccer teams to "ease" their pain.

 On 30 August, the United States men's national basketball team social media was flooded with memes, including vampetaços, after losing for the Brazil men's national basketball team on the semifinals of FIBA AmeriCup.

+On 17 November, German prime-minister Friedrich Merz suffered a vampetaço after comparing Brazil with Germany in the end of COP 30 with terms that were perceived as pejorative.
+He has said that everyone in his delegation was happy to leave Belém.